JElgar/rfood/README.md

 ### Context

-For now gamma is collect globally.
-I.e. gamma is only populated for items at the root of the file.
-A future extension of this project would be to scope the collection of these items as well as the delta in the transformations.

 #### Gamma

 The first step of the transformer is collect gamma.
 Gamma is the global context and has the following attributes: